 As is often the case in a small city, Point Arena doesn't have a public transportation system that people use for their commute.

-In terms of college education, Point Arena is nearly on par with the US average for all cities of 21.84%: 20.45% of adults 25 and older in Point Arena have a bachelor's degree or advanced degree.
+The education level of Point Arena citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.45% of adults 25 and older in Point Arena have a college degree.

 The per capita income in Point Arena in 2022 was $26,290, which is lower middle income relative to California and the nation.
 This equates to an annual income of $105,160 for a family of four.
 However, Point Arena contains both very wealthy and poor people as well.